How to Listen to Your Body After 30

 Identifying Changes in Muscle and Joint Health

-Another shift that often shows up after 30 is how your muscles and joints feel, especially during recovery.
+Another change that often shows up after 30 is how your muscles and joints feel, especially during recovery.

 I realized that pushing through discomfort didn’t lead to progress anymore; it led to lingering soreness.